 Causes Of Menopause Back Pain

 Lack of exercise or activity is another reason for this and many other menopause symptoms.
-Again, a woman tends to feel more fatigued and exhausted after menopause and this slows down her activity and energy levels significantly.
+Again, a woman tends to feel more fatigued and exhausted during menopause and this slows down her activity and energy levels significantly.
 However, even mild exercise is important and many women end up missing out on this.

 Finally, the imbalance in hormones is a very vital factor resulting in back pain during menopause.
 Secretions from the glands become more inconsistent during this period and this causes pain and stiffness in many parts of the body.